 In Taiz city, we had on average, 2,000 maternal health consultations per month – these were women that would otherwise not have had access to care.
 Staff were seeing malnourished children, and children who had advanced respiratory infections.
 They also treated children for common illnesses that were amplified because of the lack of provisions available.

 Unfortunately, there is no infrastructure supporting waste management in Taiz.
 The situation is equally dire in terms of access to clean water and sanitation facilities.
-Last year, this contributed to the rise of cholera and the fear is that there is potential for future outbreaks as the seasons change.
+In 2016, this contributed to the rise of cholera and the fear is that there is potential for future outbreaks as the seasons change.